isomerpages/sndgo-corp/_initiatives/strategic-national-projects/strategic-national-projects-overview.md

 ---
 # Strategic National Projects

-As we move towards our Smart Nation goal, some fundamental drivers have been chosen to be the building blocks in our transformation.
-These projects will allow us to grow and develop efficiently throughout Singapore.
+These projects are the building blocks that help us grow and develop efficiently as we transform Singapore into a Smart Nation.

+Learn more about these Strategic National Projects:

 <style>
 /*--------------------------------------------------------------